 “Putting a camera in a dog’s face is not an easy task; putting it in front of a Xolo‘s face is nearly impossible.
 They were the hardest shoots I’ve done in my life,” she said.

 For this project, Sophie Gamand approached rescue organizations specializing in hairless dogs as well as private breeders, and then tried and visibly managed to photograph a close-up of her subjects’ face.
-She wanted to capture as much details as possible and it was not easy considering the agitation that comes with these dogs.
-She also wanted to face and win the fight against the unease she feels when confronted to animals.
+She wanted to capture as many details as possible and it was not easy considering the agitation that comes with these dogs.
+She also wanted to face and win the fight against the unease she feels when confronted with animals.

-You can visit her website to enjoy the whole series or, if you really want to learn wonderful facts and the science behind these breeds, we highly recommend Hairless Dogs – The Naked Truth: The Chinese Crested, Xoloitzcuintli & Peruvian Inca Orchid by Kelly Rhae.
+You can visit her website to enjoy the whole series or if you really want to learn wonderful facts and the science behind these breeds, we highly recommend Hairless Dogs – The Naked Truth: The Chinese Crested, Xoloitzcuintli & Peruvian Inca Orchid by Kelly Rhae.